BlogWorkoutsGlute Workouts

 What You Need to Know About the B-Stance

-• Both glute bridges and hip thrusts target your glutes, hip flexors, abs as well as lower back muscles.
+Both glute bridges and hip thrusts target your glutes, hip flexors, abs as well as lower back muscles, but the two main differences between the variations are:

-• Glute bridges are usually done with your shoulders on the floor, while hip thrusts are done with your shoulders against a bench or someplace a bit higher.
+Glute bridges are usually done with your shoulders on the floor, while hip thrusts, also known as staggered stance hip thrust, are done with your shoulders against a bench or someplace a bit higher.
 Elevating the shoulders increases the range of motion.

-• Glute bridges have lower requirements for back strength and training intensity while hip thrusts need one to have a stronger core with higher training intensity and are often loaded with weight.
+Glute bridges have lower requirements for back strength and training intensity while hip thrusts need one to have a stronger core with higher training intensity and are often loaded with some weights.

 How to do: B Stance Hip Thrust & Glute Bridge